QaisAlsaid/ImGuizmo/README.md

 # ImGuizmo

+Archived: This fork was used for Real-Engine, which is no longer active.

 Latest stable tagged version is 1.83.
 Current master version is 1.84 WIP.

 What started with the gizmo is now a collection of dear imgui widgets and more advanced controls.